Diabetes

 Pump vs. injections for sport?

-Pumps allow temp basal tweaks; MDI can work well with planned bolus reductions and timed carbs.
+Pumps allow temp basal adjustments.
+With MDI, pre-planning bolus reductions and timed carbs also works well.

 Further Reading